Governing policy: Performance Appraisal Policy

 Step increases

-Generally, employees are eligible to be considered for advancement to the next higher step within the pay range as provided by the applicable collective bargaining agreement, if applicable.
-The employer may withhold or delay the increase for unsatisfactory job performance, that is, an overall rating of “Does Not Meet.”
-The employee shall be notified of the action and the specific reason therefore.
+Generally, employees are eligible to be considered for advancement to the next higher step within the pay range as provided by the applicable collective bargaining agreement.
+The employer may withhold or delay the increase for unsatisfactory job performance, i.e., an overall rating of “Does Not Meet.”
+The employee shall be notified of the action and the specific reasons therefore.

 Resources